abhin4v/abhin4v.github.io/drafts/fast-sudoku-solver-in-haskell-1.md

 ## Solving the Puzzle

-We have implemented the constituent parts of our algorithm.
+We have implemented parts of our algorithm till now.
 Now we'll put everything together to solve the puzzle.
-First, we need to know if we are done or have messed up.
+First, we need to know if we are done or have messed up:

 ```haskell
 isGridFilled :: Grid -> Bool